joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_the_theological_virtues/of_beneficence/prologue.md

 (2) Whether we ought to be beneficent to all?
 (3) Whether we ought to be more beneficent to those who are more closely united to us?
 (4) Whether beneficence is a special virtue?

-* Whether Beneficence Is An Act Of Charity?
-* Whether We Ought To Do Good To All?
-* Whether We Ought To Do Good To Those Rather Who Are More Closely United To Us?
-* Whether Beneficence Is A Special Virtue?